mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | 6      | Elite        |
 | 7      | Legendary    |

-### Specializations
+### SPECIALIZATIONS SKILLS

 If you devote extra time to a subset of a skill, it’s called a specialization.
-If your character has the Gymnastics skill but spends a lot of time practicing parkour, you get a character that is good at Gymnastics but especially good at climbing past obstacles.
+If your character has the Athletics skill but spends a lot of time practicing parkour, you get a character that is good at Athletics but especially good at climbing past obstacles.

 A specialization adds +2 modifier to any test made for that skill when the specialization comes into play.
 You write the specialization in parentheses right after the skill, and then add a “(+2)” after the rating to remind you of the bonus.
-Characters can have multiple specializations within the same skill, but one applies at a time.
-For example, a character with the Blades skill who specializes in Axes and Parrying would only receive a +2 modifier to tests when parrying with an axe.

-New characters may only take one specialization per skill at character creation (Creating a Character), but you can buy more later.
+Characters cannot have multiple specializations within the same skill.

 If you want a specialization in a skill, you have to have it first (meaning a Rating of at least 1).

+### Active Skills

+Active skills are the skills characters use to take action, affect something, or somehow make an impact.
+These skills are the ones that usually matter the most to characters.
+Firing a gun, negotiating, driving a car , and so on.
+For a complete description of base Active skills and specializations see below.

+### Knowledge Skills

+Knowledge Skills give a character access to specific Information.
+This is especially useful when the character is an expert In a fleld in which the player Is Ignorant.

+Many Knowledge Skills also provide the character with the theoretical basis of actions related to the fleld of study and the basis for new designs In an area.

+**Languages**

+Language skills are an exception to the basic skills rule because each specific language Is a Specialization of a family of languages.
+Thus, a character will have some facility with languages related to his specific language, but will not be fluent In additional languages within that family unless he or she also acquires Specializations in those languages.
+Different language families are not considered to be related.

+When language Specializations are taken as part of character generation, the Specialization Ratings automatically increase by +2.
+The language family, as the equivalent of the general skill, would have a skill rating of 4 less than the Language Rating itself.
+Any modifled rating less than 1 is treated as a 1.

+Players should note that there are no formal troll, dwarf, or ork languages.
+These characters use the languages of their mothers and fathers, most of whom are human.
+These groups may often speak a kind of patois, however.

+Each language family is listed in bold type, followed by the specific languages

+This means if a character takes the language French they will start at French 3, and have Romance Languages at 1.
+If they later took French again it would be 6 (maxed besides Native) and would have Romance Languages 2.
+If they later wanted to take Spanish they could spend 1 point and have Spanish at 5 and Romance Languages at 3.
+They could spend another point to move Spanish to 6 or could take Italian and it would start at 5 giving them Romance Languages at 4.
+This demonstrated how related languages make others like them easier to learn.
+That same character if they then took Russian would get Russian at 3 and Slavic at 1 because they are not related in any way to Romance Languages.

+Every character gets their native language at N for native but no points in the Family of the language.

 ### Defaulting